calebsander/structure-bytes/README.md

 })
 ````

-With `ChoiceType` (and similarly for `NamedChoiceType`), you can let the type be inferred automatically if each of the possible types writes the same type of values:
+With `ChoiceType`, you can let the type be inferred automatically if each of the possible types writes the same type of values:
 ````javascript
 const choiceType = new sb.ChoiceType([ // Type<number | string, number>
 	new sb.ByteType,